-Man-icures: How male celebrities are popularizing colorful, polished nails
+Man-icures: How male celebrities are popularizing painted, polished nails

 The black nail polish boosted his confidence.
 It represented “being comfortable with yourself,” he says.
 “Like, you don’t have to prove yourself to anyone.”
 It quickly became his signature look.
 Sometimes, he and his fiancee get their nails done together.
-These days, “If I don’t have my nails polished, I feel kind of naked.”
+These days, “if I don’t have my nails polished, I feel kind of naked.”

 The chef and author is launching a nail polish line later this summer.
-The four polishes, Onwuachi says, represent different aspects of his personality — there’s a slate blue, burgundy, a matte topcoat, and his usual black, which he named “Chef’s Kiss.”
+The four polishes in the Kwame line, Onwuachi says, represent different aspects of his personality — there’s a slate blue, burgundy, a matte topcoat and his usual black, which he named “Chef’s Kiss.”
 “Hopefully I’ll have 16, 24 colors eventually,” he says.
 “Like lipstick red.
 I would definitely do a chrome.”

-His agenda: To “normalize men wearing nail polish.”
+His agenda: to “normalize men wearing nail polish.”

 The popularity of male polish — or, if you must, man-icures — is on the rise.
 Onwuachi is one of three male celebrities releasing nail polish lines for men this year, joining rappers Machine Gun Kelly and Lil Yachty.

-Getting his nails done is simple self-care, “kind of just like getting a haircut,” says Yachty, whose nails are currently painted yellow, red and orange, in an interview with The Washington Post.
+Getting his nails done is simple self-care, “kind of just like getting a haircut,” Yachty, whose nails are currently painted yellow, red and orange, says in an interview with The Washington Post.
 “It’s just my thing, you know?”

 Singer Harry Styles regularly shows off candy-colored nail polish, and fellow pop stars Lil Nas X, Bad Bunny and Troye Sivan have all been spotted with colorful nails.
-Rapper A$AP Rocky regularly decorates his nails with small designs, like logos, letters, or eyeballs.
+Rapper A$AP Rocky regularly decorates his nails with small designs, such as logos, letters or eyeballs.

 “Men should be able to do nail art without feeling feminine,” Rocky told Vogue in 2019.